boltops-tools/terraspace-docs/backend-config/existing-systems.md

 If an existing `backend.rb` or `backend.tf` is in the module's folder, terraspace will not overwrite it.

-So you can add a file like `app/stacks/wordpress/backend.tf` and add backend with a specific state key path in there, it'll be used.
+So you can add a file like `app/stacks/wordpress/backend.tf` with a specific state key path, and it'll get used.
 Example:

 ```terraform
 terraform {